Frozen (Within Temptation song): Music video

 The music video's plot supports the claim that the track is about children abuse and domestic violence.

 The video portrays a typical wealthy family from the Victorian era (probably around 1900 according to the fashion).
-There is a "head of the household" who is on the outside, respected, hardworking, wealthy man, who has a beautiful wife and daughter named Ana.
+There is a "head of the household" who is on the outside, respected, hardworking, wealthy man, who has a wife and a daughter named Ana.
 But behind the door of their manor, he becomes an unruly egomaniacal alcoholic.
-During their dinner, he starts to roast his wife (possibly because their soup and the liquor he drank left an awful taste in his mouth) and then, when his wife got up from her seat, he grabbed her and pulled her to their bedroom, where he cast her onto the floor and belittled her verbally.
+During their dinner, he starts to berate his wife and then, when his wife gets up from her seat, he grabs her and pulled her to their bedroom, where he casts her onto the floor and belittles her verbally.

 In one moment, Ana opens the door of the bedroom and peaks in.
 Her parents notice her, and her father goes to close the door, as Ana runs away.
-At night, it seemed as if he raped their (probably pre-teen) daughter Ana, until her mother hysterically cries behind the door of Ana's bedroom and begs her to open the door, which was probably locked by the husband/abuser.
-The mother is now sure of her suspicion (which was implied with the beginning of her memories, where Ana sits on her bed with a doll clutched in her arms and mom looks worried), and because she knows that nobody would believe her.
-Finally, she is fed up with her husband's antics, and as revenge for what he did to Ana, she decides to kill him with poison slipped into his morning coffee.
+Later that night, the husband enters Ana’s room while the mother wails hysterically as it is implied her husband rapes Ana.
+In retaliation for what he has done to both Ana and herself, the wife decides to kill him with poison slipped into his morning coffee.
 As a result, the wife is put in jail, leaving the child an orphan.
 At the beginning and in the final moments of the video, the mother is shown writing a letter to her daughter, where she apologizes and explains to Ana why she did what she did.

 The video, directed by Oliver Sommer, also features the band playing the song.